danielecampione/open_teradata_viewer/readme.txt

 in release 14.10.00.18:

 DR 144415 STRICT_ENCODE connection parameter

+This release includes changes to address the following DRs, originally included in release 14.00.00.44:

+DR 181582 Limit send and receive message size

+This release includes changes to address the following DRs, originally included in release 14.00.00.43:

+DR 180518 Dynamic limit for ciphertext expansion sanity check

+This release includes changes to address the following DRs, originally included in release 14.00.00.42:

+DR 173198 remove obsolete JDBC FastLoad support for V2R6.1 and earlier

 This release includes changes to address the following DRs, originally included in release 14.00.00.41: